Chaplains offer pastoral and spiritual care to all patients and their carers, friends and family as well as NHS staff.

 Chaplains new to the NHS have training which includes

 - an introduction to healthcare chaplaincy

 - spirituality and chaplaincy in a multi-faith context

 - working with people who are mentally ill

 Chaplains may be able to study for postgraduate qualifications in, for example, healthcare chaplaincy or counselling.

-For more information, contact the organisations listed under the 'Further information' section below
+For more information about working, training or registering as healthcare chaplain, please contact the organisations listed under the 'Further information' section below

 Chaplains working in the NHS are paid on the Agenda for Change (AfC) pay system.
 You will typically start on AfC band 5.
-With further training and experience, you could apply for a chaplain team leader position at band 6.
+With further training and experience, you could apply for a chaplain team leader position at band 6 or 7.

 Chaplains in the NHS work standard hours of around 37.5 a week.
 They are likely to work weekends and evenings.
 They may be part of an on-call rota.

 Terms and conditions will usually be different for chaplains working outside of the NHS.